 The Barn at Harrisville Inn, Harrisville

-Just in time for spring, the Harrisville Inn will begin serving Afternoon Tea on Thursdays and Saturdays by appointment!
+Just in time for spring, the Harrisville Inn will begin serving Afternoon Tea on Thursdays and Saturdays by reservation.
 You’ll be served a spot of fine tea in delicate china—followed by a tiered tray of delectable accompaniments.
 Between sips, you’ll sample scones and savory sandwiches, small pastries, cakes, and fresh fruit to complete the experience!

 White Heron Tea, Portsmouth

 In downtown Portsmouth, White Heron Tea is an oasis for tea lovers and enthusiasts.
 The company offers a variety of over 100 types of organic teas, and the café serves up irresistible blends and delicious pastries and sandwiches to match.
-While the café is only open for take-out due to Covid-19, you can still order ahead and take a fresh brew with you on the go.
-If you have the time, head down the street and enjoy a spring picnic at Goodwin Park beneath the blooming star magnolias!
+Their talented team creates unique beverages and accompanyments, including vegan, dairy-free, and wheat-free sweets.

 If you’ve never been to Étagère, it’s time to add it to your visit-list.
 This Boutique/Spa/Tea Parlor is fabulously unique and has a little something for everyone.
 But the real gem is their High Tea service offered daily at 12 PM.
 With an advance reservation, you’ll be treated to a whimsical afternoon of divine teas and seasonal snacks in an imaginative parlor.
 Short on time?
 You can always stop in for a quick Elevenses to enjoy a cup of tea and light snacks for a mid-morning break!

 The InkWell Coffee and Teahouse, Littleton

 Nestled on the banks of the babbling Ammonoosuc River, the InkWell Coffee and Teahouse is a serene escape from the hustle and bustle of everyday life.
 As soon as you walk through the doors—you’ll feel the warm welcome cultivated by owners Jim and Angel Anan.
 Their tea is sustainably sourced and expertly served!
 Your choice will arrive with your own personal French press, along with properly heated water and a timer to maximize flavor.